 1.)
 Research travel within the City of Edmonton limits is not eligible for travel award funding

 2.)
-Research travel funding is fiscal-year dependent; you can only claim travel that will be happening between April 1 and March 31 of the current fiscal year
+Research travel funding is fiscal-year dependent; you may only submit a travel award application for travel expenses incurred between April 1 and March 31 of the current fiscal year